helenoid/Raneto/polymicrobial-systems/content-examples/updates/updating-raneto.md

 /*
-Title: Updating Raneto
+Title: Updating Polymicrobial Systems
 */

-The update process for Raneto is as follows:
+The update process for Polymicrobial Systems is as follows:

 1. Make a backup of your `content` folder and your `config.js` outside of your project.